xv/xrails-login-ui/README.md

 > **Note**
 >
 > The control `XRails_TitleLabel` uses a user-defined font called `Raleway-Light`.
-Because the font will not be installed on the local machine, it needs to be initialized on the form that is using the label in order to load up.
-See the demo project for more information.
+Because the font will not be installed on the local machine, it needs to be loaded into memory during application runtime using the [PrivateFontCollection](https://docs.microsoft.com/en-us/windows/desktop/api/gdiplusheaders/nl-gdiplusheaders-privatefontcollection) class in order to be applied.
+See the demo project to find out how it's done.
 >
 > Raleway is an open source font developed by [impallari](https://github.com/impallari/Raleway/), and can be found on [Google Fonts](https://fonts.google.com/specimen/Raleway) as well.